djanowski/cutest/README.markdown

 Unlike other testing frameworks, Cutest does not compile all the tests before running them.
 Another shift in design is that one dot is shown after a file is examined, and not the usual one-dot-per-assertion.
-And finally, the execution of a file stops one the first failure is found.
+And finally, the execution of a file stops when the first failure is found.

 Installation
 ------------